Northridge Fashion Center: History

 Federated Department Stores, then-owners of the Bullock's and Broadway chains, converted the Bullock's to Macy's in 1996 and closed the Broadway, although it was planned to become a Bloomingdale's.
 A year later, Robinsons-May consolidated its two stores into the store at the southwest corner of the mall.
 The Robinsons-May at the northwest end was demolished for a movie theater, while the former Broadway store was subdivided for smaller mall shops.
 General Growth Properties acquired the mall and began construction on the outdoor promenade that replaced the former Broadway.
 It opened in 1999 with Borders Books & Music and several restaurants.
 When Macy's acquired Robinsons-May in 2006, the Robinsons-May store became a Macy's Home Store.
 The mall was renovated in 2013, including new tile and paint throughout the mall concourses, redesign of the common spaces, upgrades to the main courts, food court and an outdoor patio expansion.
 The entire mall was brought up to ADA standards.

 Borders closed and became Sports Authority in 2011, but it too went out of business in 2016 and the space was taken over by Dave & Buster's.

 In 2013, Ross Stores took over the space vacated by Circuit City.

 In 2015, Sears Holdings spun off its 235 properties, including the Sears at Northridge Fashion Center, into Seritage Growth Properties.

 Sears closed this location on January 5, 2020, after an announcement in November 2019 that the chain would be shutting down 96 stores nationwide.
 The former Sears was replaced in May 2021 by a new Dick's Sporting Goods store on the lower level and a Curacao store on the upper level.
 Other tenants that now occupy the former space are Gold's Gym and Blaze Pizza.

-On April 7, 2022, two robbery suspects ran through the mall after a report of a robbery was received by the Los Angeles Police Department.

 On April 12, 2022, Porto's Bakery took over the space vacated by Sears Auto Center.

 In popular culture

 In the 1987 sci-fi comedy film Innerspace, the mall's interior was used as the fictional "Santa Clara Fashion Square" in which the climax of a chase sequence took place early in the film.

-The mall appeared in the 2020 film The Prom.
-The scene takes place in the center of the mall along with the fountain.